HermanMartinus/justsketchme-frontend/_drafts/8-aesthetically-pleasing-anime-to-watch.md

 author: 'Rachel Torgerson '

 ---
+This post is brought to you by our friends over at [No Filler Anime](https://www.nofilleranime.com/), and you should definitely check them out if you like anime but you don't like filler episodes.
+Duh.

 You can't help but judge an [anime](https://justsketch.me/justsketchme-best-anime-of-2020) on how good it looks as the whole notion of anime revolves around eye candy and beauty.
 To stand out in the ocean of similar-looking animations, art style and aesthetics characters are the keys.